ros2/ros2_tracing/README.md

 It also provides [tools to configure tracing](#tracing) through [a launch action](#launch-file-trace-action) and a [`ros2` CLI command](#trace-command).

 `ros2_tracing` currently only supports the [LTTng](https://lttng.org/) tracer.
+Consequently, it currently only supports Linux.

 ## Building

 As of Foxy, these instructions also apply to an installation from the Debian packages; it will not work out-of-the-box.
-Also, note that tracing using `ros2_tracing` is not supported on non-Linux systems.

 If LTTng is not found during build, or if the [`TRACETOOLS_DISABLED` option is enabled](#disabling-tracing), then this package will not do anything.